JH-Byun/jh-byun.github.io/study/_posts/2022-07-22-ubuntu-USB-static-name.md

 </code>
 </pre>
 Then, disconnect the USB device and type the above command again.
 If your USB device works properly, one kernel will be missing.
-Remember or note the name of missing kernel.
+Memorize or note the name of missing kernel.
 For the explanation, I will use "/dev/ttyUSB0" as an example of a kernel's name.

 ### 2. Find information on the connected USB